KDE/kwooty/README.txt

 Version 1.0.1:
 --------------

-- Lower mandatatory KDE version from 4.7 to 4.6 to build kwooty
+- Lower mandatory KDE version from 4.7 to 4.6 to build kwooty
 - Fix bug: when successfully downloaded folder was transferred into favorite folder by Category plugin, "Downloads" button would jump into favorite folder instead on jumping into the proper child folder